AjayaRamachandran/symphony/README.md

 </p>

 ### Other Design Choices: Bold Size Effects, Intuitiveness
-A little known fact: Bold text optically looks *smaller* than thin text.
-The reasons for this phenomenon are not well-stated anywhere, but the primary reason is that your eyes see the size of text generally as the distance between the midpoints of parallel lines, which, when the text gets bolder without getting taller, actually *decreases*.
-In some modals, where simply bolding the text would make it appear slightly smaller, throwing off the visual hierarchy, we increase the size by around 1px to compensate.
-This effect is *incredibly subtle*, but is more noticeable when it's *not* used.
+**Little known fact:** Bold text optically looks *smaller* than thin text.
+The reasons for this phenomenon are multilayered, but the primary reason is that your eyes see the size of text as the distance between the **centers** of parallel curves in the letterform, which, if the text gets bolder without getting taller, actually *decreases* in length.
+In some modals in *Symphony*, where simply bolding the text could make it appear slightly smaller and throwing off the visual hierarchy, we increased the size by around 1px to compensate.
+This effect is *incredibly subtle*, but it's more noticeable when it's *not* used.
 <p align='center'>
 <img src='https://www.dropbox.com/scl/fi/yef3ytl1u5malkg98e7o7/Boldness-on-Sizing.jpg?rlkey=57c3l260eaa5wbe20kmsiydev&st=p44tungh&raw=1' width='65%'>
 </p>
-On top of our extensive button design considerations, we also need to meld practicality with design aesthetics.
-While text is great at describing the purpose of a button, practically, it is impossible to give text to every button on the screen.
+On top of our extensive button design considerations, we also need to work practicality into design aesthetics.
+While plain text is great at describing the purpose of a button, practically it is impossible to give text to every button on the screen.
 In areas like the toolbar, we use icons instead.
 Here, we are trading initial affordance with better space usage.
 But to keep users from having to guess what buttons do, we employ hover tooltips on all icon-only buttons, and for any text fields where internal text is truncated for space.
 This ensures that all navigational information is accessible, even if not visible at once. <br><br/>
 <p align='center'>
 <img src='https://www.dropbox.com/scl/fi/3a7qy0d5lhugk1kkeyujq/Intuitiveness.jpg?rlkey=4gwbovn39g86qcdbk2b2oy3fw&st=zp5tqk9h&raw=1' width='55%'>
 </p>